Why Diversity Matters

 However, this college is an Historically Black College or University (HBCU) with a principal mission of serving and educating the black community.

-When available, the chart below will display ethnic diversity among the undergraduate students at Benedict College.
+When available, the chart below will display racial diversity among the undergraduate students at Benedict College.

 If you feel more comfortable on a campus with a relatively equal balance of males and females, this may be the school for you.